Highway | Start | Terminus | Length (km) |

 By the end of the 1990s, the Easley Bridge was deteriorating in condition and the narrow roadbed was a liability to traffic.
 In 2000-01, a replacement bridge was constructed to a new abutment one block east, and the old 1936 bridge was dismantled.

 However, the old bridge isn't quite forgotten.
 The original south abutment of the original bridge is still in place, still bearing the crumbling remnants of its original concrete railing ornamentation.
-And that's not the only relic to see here: Unbelievably, a US 52 reassurance marker is still posted next to the abutment, more than a decade after the highway last went this way!
-The sign is dated 1989.
+And that's not the only relic to see here: Unbelievably, a US 52 reassurance marker was still posted next to the abutment more than a decade after the highway last went this way!
+The sign was dated 1989.

 It's hard to believe now, but as late as the 1970s Bluefield had an reputation as a prestigious shopping destination.
 Today, the city brims with artifacts of what once was...like the city's former J.C.
-Penney department store, the city's former Leggett department store, and the city's former Montgomery Ward department store.
-All three companies jumped ship to the Mercer Mall when it opened in 1980... turning Bluefield's bustling downtown into a deserted wasteland almost overnight.
+Penney department store (demolished in 2024), the city's former Leggett department store, and a high-rise bearing a sign for the city's former Montgomery Ward department store.
+All three companies jumped ship to the Mercer Mall in 1980-82... turning Bluefield's bustling downtown into a deserted wasteland almost overnight.
 And in vain...since these days, the Mercer Mall is almost as deserted as the downtowns it replaced.

 Facing north on Bland Street, we catch a glimpse of the previous buildings and see the road's division into a four-block-long northbound/southbound split.
 Yes, the streets were very quiet that day.
 And no, that isn't at all unusual for Bluefield.

-CR 52/1 through CR 52/8 were numbered off southly from Coaldale to Bluefield as part of the original fractional number allocation circa 1935, with higher-numbered roads being later additions.
+CR 52/1 through CR 52/8 were numbered off southly from McDowell County to Bluefield as part of the original fractional number allocation in 1933, with higher-numbered roads being later additions.

 Road | Names | Start | Terminus | Length (km) | Notes |